Sign in

 Sep.
 24, 2024

-Another significant advantage of dry ageing fridges is the controlled environment that prevents the formation of unwanted bacteria.
-This added layer of safety can be immensely reassuring for those venturing into dry ageing for the first time.
-However, while these fridges may offer convenience and consistency, purists often argue that they lack the character and depth of flavor that comes from traditional methods.
+Moreover, dry ageing fridges provide a controlled environment that minimizes the risk of harmful bacteria proliferation.
+This crucial layer of safety is particularly attractive for individuals trying dry ageing for the first time.
+Despite these advantages, traditionalists may argue that modern fridges lack the depth and character that come from age-old methods.

 Related articles: